 I was hoping this would act as a soft, pink-peach highlighter on my fair skin but it's actually too dark for me to use for that purpose.
 So I've been using it over some of my more matte blushes to add a little extra luminescence.
 There's enough pigment for it to be an actual blush for me but because of the sheen it's not very flattering on it's own.
 So with a light hand over a blush it gives some warmth and a pretty glow.
-The color is a warm, fleshy, peachy pink with a shine that reads as either a subtle metallic or a strong pearl depending on how you describe it.
+The color is a warm, fleshy, peachy pink with a shine that looks like a strong, somewhat frosty pearl.

 The texture is very soft and a little powdery so quite a bit picks up on my brush with just a gentle swirl in the pan.
 I have to use a light hand when applying it otherwise it goes on a little heavily.
 But it blends well so I can sheer it out easily.
 I'm not a fan of the packaging, which looks and feels cheap to me.
 I can appreciate that the brand's trying to do a retro vibe but I just don't like it.

 For reference my skin is very pale (the lightest shade in every foundation range), neutral to cool toned, and normal to slightly dry or slightly combination depending on allergies and the weather.
 Because I don't have much use for it other than as a topper for another blush I chose that I wouldn't repurchase.
 But I think it's a nice product and would make a pretty highlighter for others.
 It's really a lovely color I just couldn't get it to work for me.